 Kiyokawa, Shoichi Department of Earth and Planetary Sciences, Kyushu University

-Tanaka, Ryoji Pheasant Memorial Laboratory for Geochemistry and Cosmochemistry, Institute for Planetary Materials, Okayama University ORCID Kakenhi publons
+Tanaka, Ryoji Pheasant Memorial Laboratory for Geochemistry and Cosmochemistry, Institute for Planetary Materials, Okayama University ORCID Kaken ID publons researchmap

 The RNA World hypothesis requires the synthesis of RNA to allow the emergence of life on Earth.
 Hydrothermal systems have been proposed as potential candidates for constructing complex biomolecules.
 However, in order to successfully form RNA, it is necessary to stabilize ribose, a RNA carbohydrate component.
 Borate has been found to stabilize ribose.
 Therefore, boron rich hydrothermal systems are important environments concerning the origin of life on Earth.